 - Workplace policies and procedures and assist with workplace concerns.

 The Human Resources Department strives to provide accurate and timely information and services that allow all of our colleagues to focus their attention and energy on their very important responsibilities each and every day.

 The District does not discriminate on the basis of race, color, national origin, sex, sexual orientation, gender identity, disability, or age in its programs and activities and provides equal access to the Boy Scouts and other designated youth groups.

 New Employee Orientation

-Before starting employment (including substitute teaching), all new hires are required to attend Orientation.
+Before starting employment (including substitute teaching), all new hires are required to complete an online application attend Orientation.
 Human Resources will conduct New Employee Orientation only on Mondays, Wednesdays and Fridays.
 We will begin promptly at 8:30 a.m. in the Human Resource Department at Robinson Education Center, 2031 Poyntz Avenue, Room 204.
 You will be photographed for an identification badge at this time, followed by training; please allow at least 2 1/2 hours to complete this entire process.

 Please bring acceptable document(s) for identification and work authorization purpose, along with the following items to New Employee Orientation: